Are you living with an ant colony nearby?

 You may think the ants in your house are coming through your doors or windows, but that may not be true.

 Ants can fit through minuscule cracks in the walls as well.
-These cracks can usually be found along the window frames or door frames, but it allows ants to come and go from your house even if the windows are closed.
+These cracks can usually be found along with the window frames or door frames, but it allows ants to come and go from your house even if the windows are closed.

 Most ants will come inside during the warm months, but if your house is heated during the winter, they could become an all-year problem.